JackHumphries9/jackhumphries9/README.md

 ## I'm a Student and Developer!

 - 🔭 I’m currently working on: A Levels!
-- 🌱 I’m currently learning: about scalable web architecture.
+- 🌱 I’m currently learning: React JS and some other UI frameworks.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love sports and I play powerchair football

 ### Connect with me: